MUTUAL FUNDS FAQs

 #9 How can an investor redress his grievances?

-The offer document of the mutual fund scheme contains the details of the concern authority, which an investor may approach in case of any query, complaints or grievances.
+The offer document of the mutual fund scheme contains the details of the concerned authority, which an investor may approach in case of any query, complaints or grievances.
 The offer documents of the mutual fund scheme also contain the names of the directors and the trustees of Asset Management Company.

 Investors can approach the concerned Mutual Fund Service Centre with their complaints, if the complaints remain unresolved, the investors can approach SEBI for facilitating redressal of their complaints.